Provides access to journal articles, book reviews, and collections of essays, 1949-present

 Note: The search engine is not sensitive to accents and diacritics other than the tilde in the letter n.
 The letter n alone cannot act as a replacement.
 In such cases replace n with the truncation symbol *, or copy and paste this letter from a word processing program.

-1984-present; through an international perspective, FRANCIS provides citations to interdisciplinary materials for the humanities and social sciences.
-Topics include: art, psychology, information science, archaeology, ethnology, geography, business management, history of science and technology, history and science of religion, linguistics, literature, philosophy, prehistory and protohistory, sociology, education and more.
+1972-2015; through an international perspective, FRANCIS provides citations to interdisciplinary materials for the humanities and social sciences.
+Topics include art, psychology, information science, archaeology, ethnology, geography, business management, history of science and technology, history and science of religion, linguistics, literature, philosophy, prehistory and protohistory, sociology, education and more.
 Citations include journal articles, conference papers, books, reports, and doctoral dissertations.

 1906-present; Index Islamicus is an international bibliography of publications in European languages covering all aspects of Islam and the Muslim world, including history, beliefs, societies, cultures, languages, and literature.
 The database includes material published by Western orientalists, social scientists and Muslims.